What Could Happen in a Long-Term Power Outage?

 Summertime Power Outage

 We had the power go out for about 12 hours one night in June.
-I had solar powered garden lights outside.
-I pulled some of them off the stakes, brought them indoors, and set them on their tops in each room of the house.
+I had outside.
+They are self-contained, no wiring necessary.
+They also have a sensor on top, so when it gets dark, they come on.
+I pulled some of them off the stakes, brought them indoors, and set them on their tops in each room of the house. solar powered garden lights

 They don't make a very bright light, but at least you can see where you're going, and you don't have to worry about leaving a candle burning.